-The 16th International Gottfried v.
-Haberler Conference will take place on May 29, 2020 at University of Liechtenstein in Vaduz.
+The 16th International Gottfried von Haberler Conference will take place on 20May 2022 at University of Liechtenstein in Vaduz.
 Conference topic: On the Morality of the State and the State of Political Morals.
 The event will be organized and hosted by ECAEF – European Center of Austrian Economics Foundation.
 The support of the University of Liechtenstein and multiple local and international sponsors is gratefully acknowledged.

 By invitation only

 Admission: General CHF 150/Euro 150; Students CHF 50/Euro 50

 Academic Director: Kurt R. Leube Tel. +1 650 248 4955 and Tel. +43 676 942 8980 (krleube at gmail.com)